Wildwood Park Historic District (Fort Wayne, Indiana)

 Wildwood Park Historic District is a national historic district located at Fort Wayne, Indiana.
-The district encompasses 190 contributing buildings, 2 contributing sites, and 1 contributing structure in a predominantly residential section of Fort Wayne.
-The area was developed from about 1914 to 1955, and includes notable examples of Colonial Revival, Tudor Revival, and Bungalow / American Craftsman style residential architecture.
-The neighborhood was platted and designed by noted landscape architect Arthur Asahel Shurcliff.
+The district encompasses 190 contributing buildings, two contributing sites, and one contributing structure in a predominantly residential section of Fort Wayne.
+The area was developed from about 1914 to 1955, and includes examples of Colonial Revival, Tudor Revival, and Bungalow / American Craftsman style residential architecture.
+The neighborhood was platted and designed by landscape architect Arthur Asahel Shurcliff.

 It was listed on the National Register of Historic Places in 2013.